 Micro-SaaS

-The increase in micro-SaaS products is another example of SaaS trends that are targeted to meet customer needs better.
+The increase in micro-SaaS products is another example of SaaS trends aimed at better meeting customer needs.
 They include add-ons, accessories, and extensions designed to complement the functionality of other SaaS tools.
+The sharp focus on a specific value brings micro-SaaS solutions to the forefront of the modern SaaS trends in 2026.

-Micro-SaaS projects usually require small teams and little cost.
-Also, this model lets you have high margins alongside low risk and location independence.
+What makes micro-SaaS special in today’s market?
+As the modern market is laser-focused on top-notch customer service, micro-SaaS projects meet this demand.
+Also, building a micro-SaaS solution usually requires small teams and little cost.
+This model lets you have high margins alongside low risk and location independence.
 Thus, micro-SaaS enables you to use all the cloud benefits to serve clients in your small market.

 For example, the FindMyShift micro-SaaS company helps to allocate and manage labor resources.